 Most of the bases require that the data processing is necessary, i.e. if you can reasonably achieve the same results and purpose without processing data, then you do not have a lawful basis.

 Is OpenApply GDPR-compliant?

-We will be as of May 25, 2018.
-As one of the world’s only learning platforms with ISO 27001:2013 information security certification, we are well prepared for the upcoming GDPR changes with a strong set of organisational and technical security measures.
+Yes.
 OpenApply has been designed from the start with personal data protection in mind, and we pride ourselves on offering schools, students, and parents the highest level of security.

 - Ensure organisational and technical security for all services.

 - Assist with documentation to demonstrate compliance and keep users informed.

 - Provide contract addenda that comply with GDPR requirements for Data Processing Agreements (DPA)